Chris Humphreys: Career

-Leading stage roles have included Lord Mountbatten in the West End musical Always.
-Hamlet in Hamlet, Oberon in A Midsummer Nights Dream and Jack Absolute in The Rivals.
-(The main character for his Jack Absolute series of novels is based on the 1775 stage play The Rivals by Richard Brinsley Sheridan.)
-Recent roles include: Halvard Solness in Ibsen's The Master Builder; Tom in David Hare's Skylight; Krapp in Samuel Beckett's Krapp's Last Tape.
+His leading stage roles have included Lord Mountbatten in the West End musical Always, Hamlet in Hamlet, Oberon in A Midsummer Night's Dream, and Jack Absolute in The Rivals (the main character for his Jack Absolute series of novels being based on the latter).
+He has also played Halvard Solness in Henrik Ibsen's The Master Builder, Tom in David Hare's Skylight, and Krapp in Samuel Beckett's Krapp's Last Tape.

 As C.C.
-Humphreys, he has written 12 novels of historical fiction, including the award-winning Plague, as well as the International bestseller Vlad The Last Confession.
-He is translated in several languages.
+Humphreys, he has written several novels of historical fiction, including the award-winning Plague and the international bestseller Vlad The Last Confession.
+His books have been translated in several languages.

-He writes fantasy novels as Chris Humphreys, including Smoke In The Glass published by Gollancz, first book in the Immortals Blood series, and the forthcoming The Hunt of the Unicorn, first book in the Tapestry Trilogy.
+He writes fantasy novels as Chris Humphreys, including Smoke In The Glass published by Victor Gollancz and The Hunt of the Unicorn, first book in the The Tapestry Trilogy.